Building your dream home is an exciting milestone. We're here to support you every step of the way through the pre-build phase.

 Before making any financial commitments, it's vital to establish how much you can borrow and how you'll manage the associated costs of building your home.
 You can then confidently browse homes, land, and fittings and fixture options within your budget.

 The best place to start is to arrange a consultation with one of our building and finance consultants.
 They'll be able to advise you on how much you can borrow and recommend the best finance for your needs.
-If you're buying your first home, they'll also establish whether you’re eligible for the First Home Owner Grant.
+If you're buying your first home, they'll also establish whether you’re eligible for the state First Home Owner Grant and the federal First Home Loan Deposit scheme.

 Stamp duty is a tax imposed on real estate, home loans, some insurance and gifts.
 It can add a substantial amount to the cost of buying your home, so be sure to allow for stamp duty in your budget.